urbit/docs/tutorials/hoon/the-subject-and-its-legs.md

 For now we can say three things about the subject: (1) every Hoon expression is evaluated relative to some subject; (2) roughly, the subject defines the environment in which a Hoon expression is evaluated; and (3) the subject is a noun.

-In fact, you already created some subjects in lesson 1.2 when you used `+` to return a fragment of a noun:
+In fact, you already learned about the noun address system in [Lesson 1.2](../nouns.md) when you used `+` to return a fragment of a noun:

 ```
 > +1:[[11 22] 33]